 UNAVCO will assist PIs in development of their broader impacts for NSF proposals as well as for the education and public outreach component of NASA proposals.
-Please see the NSF's Grant Proposal Guide and NASA's provides Education & Public Outreach guides.
+Please see the NSF's Grant Proposal Guide.

 UNAVCO staff can work with you on refining your broader impacts, helping to set a reasonable plan and budget for implementation, evaluation, and execution of your projects.
 Below we offer some general guidance as well as specific geodesy-related activities that might be used to achieve Broader Impact criteria.